-The Portuguese Golden Visa is a visa that allows applicants and their family members to residency in Portugal.
+The Portuguese Golden Visa is a visa that allows applicants and their family members to reside in Portugal.
 The Golden visa was introduced in October 2012 with the aim of attracting money into the country after the economic crisis of 2008.

 The Golden visa gives non-EU nationals the opportunity to gain residency for 5 years through an investment program.
 This allows successful applicants the opportunity to live, work and study in Portugal, plus you can also circulate within Europe’s Schengen area.

 Beginners Guide to Portugal Golden Visa

 In this video, I sat down with Maria from MAP Advogados to discuss the Portugal Golden Visa and the process of how to gain Portuguese residency.

 Conatct Maria Ana Pescadinha from MAP Advogados via;